manhal88/JAVA/Project-Dictionary-og-s-kemotor/README.md

 How to use the program:

--the interface of my program:
+the interface of my program:

 	***   Choose one from the following:   ***